 Like many other parks in Rome, the Villa Celimontana park was once home to the wealthy Mattei family.
 The family bought that land in 1553 and built a villa surrounded by a beautiful garden.
 Michelangelo’s student, Giacomo del Duca, designed the estate in the most refined 16th-century style.
 Today, it is home to the Italian Geographical Society.

-Here, you’ll find artistic fountains, a neo-gothic temple, and an obelisk dedicated to Egyptian pharaoh Rameses II.
+Here, you’ll find artistic fountains, a neo-Gothic temple, and an obelisk dedicated to Egyptian pharaoh Rameses II.
 With stunning landscapes and charm, Villa Celimontana is a popular destination for wedding photos.
-During the summer months, the park is home to art exhibitions, special events and evening jazz concerts.
+During the summer months, the park hosts art exhibitions, special events and evening jazz concerts.

 Villa Doria Pamphili Park

 The Villa Doria Pamphili (sometimes spelled as Villa Doria Pamphilj) is recognized as one of Rome’s most important historical parks.
-It is also the largest park in Rome, once belonging to the wealthy Pamphili family until it passed to the Doria family through marriage.
-The property spans over 207 acres (184 hectares) of landscaped areas and features a 17th-century villa.
+It is also the largest park in Rome, having once belonged to the wealthy Pamphili family before passing to the Doria family through marriage.
+The property spans 207 acres (84 hectares) of landscaped grounds and features a 17th-century villa.

-While you can’t visit the villa Pamphili, you can enjoy its landscaped gardens.
+While you can’t visit the Villa Pamphili, you can enjoy its landscaped gardens.
 The park is quiet and offers a nice escape from the busy streets of Rome.
 While not as popular among tourists, it’s a great place to enjoy the greenery and fresh air.
-There is also a picturesque lake, an unmissable spot in the park.
+There is also a picturesque lake, a must-see in the park.

 Villa Torlonia Park

 Escape the crowds and ancient ruins at Rome’s Park of Villa Torlonia.
 This almost 14-hectare oasis offers a unique blend of history and nature.
-The park was once a farm that belonged to the Pamphilj family.
-Later, the Colonna family owned it, and it was eventually turned into a private residence by Giovanni Torlonia.
+The park was once a farm owned by the Pamphilj family.
+Later, the Colonna family owned it, and Giovanni Torlonia eventually converted it into a private residence.

 Here, you can stroll under towering palm trees, discovering hidden fountains and a charming pond.
 Don’t miss the Roman-style sculptures of the Casino Nobile and the Casina delle Civette (House of the Owls), once a private residence and now a fascinating museum.